Red Flag Laws Explained: ERPOs, Constitutionality, and Your Rights

 Are Red Flag Laws Constitutional?

-In addition to the expected Second Amendment concerns, gun rights activists and even some civil rights advocates have argued that red flag laws could violate the constitutional right to due process, because temporary ERPOs generally may be issued—and guns confiscated—without notice to the respondents or a chance to appear at a hearing.
-Even though most red flag laws have provisions that make it a crime to lie in petitions (or, in some states, to file petitions in order to harass someone), critics also raise concerns about the potential for abuse, particularly when it may be difficult for some respondents to show up at all of the court hearings.
+In addition to the expected Second Amendment concerns, gun rights activists and even some civil rights advocates have argued that red flag laws could violate the constitutional right to due process because temporary ERPOs generally may be issued—and guns confiscated—without notice to the respondents or a chance to appear at a hearing.
+Even though most red flag laws have provisions that make it a crime to lie in petitions (or, in some states, to file petitions to harass someone), critics also raise concerns about the potential for abuse, particularly when it may be difficult for some respondents to show up at all of the court hearings.

-Courts in a few states have held that their red flag laws don't violate the constitution.
+Courts in a few states have held that their red flag laws don’t violate the Constitution.
 (For example, see Hope v.
 State, 133 A.3d 519 (Conn.
 App.
 Ct.
 2016); Redington v.
 Indiana, 992 N.E.2d 823 (Ind.
 Ct.
 App.
 2013); and Davis v.
-Gilchrist County Sheriff's Office, 280 So.3d 524 (Fla.
+Gilchrist County Sheriff’s Office, 280 So.3d 524 (Fla.
 Dist.
 Ct.
 App.
 (2019).)
-However, further court challenges to red flag laws are likely, and it's not clear how other courts will rule on the issue.
+However, further court challenges to red flag laws are likely, and it’s not clear how other courts will rule on the issue.

 Which States Have Red Flag Laws?